Peter Nortsu-Kotoe

-Peter Kwasi Nortsu-Kotoe (born 6 May 1956) is a Ghanaian politician and member of the Seventh Parliament of the Fourth Republic of Ghana representing the Akatsi North Constituency in the Volta Region on the ticket of the National Democratic Congress.
+Peter Kwasi Nortsu-Kotoe (born 6 May 1956) is a Ghanaian politician and member of the Eighth Parliament of the Fourth Republic of Ghana representing the Akatsi North Constituency in the Volta Region on the ticket of the National Democratic Congress.

 Early life

 Nortsu-Kotoe was born on 6 May 1956.
-He hails from Kpeduhoe in Volta Region of Ghana.
+He hails from Kpeduhoe in the Volta Region of Ghana.

 Education

 Nortsu-Kotoe is a graduate of the University of Ghana with a bachelor of degree in English.
 He holds a master of development management from the Ghana Institute of Management and Public Administration.

 Career

 Nortsu-Kotoe is an educationist by profession.
 He was a tutor at Accra Academy and an assistant director of the Ghana Education Service by rank.